mkopciuszynski/arpes/docs/source/dev-guide.rst

 Style
 ~~~~~

-We don’t have any hard and fast style rules.
-As a coarse rule of thumb,
+We strongly recommend to use "black" for formatting, and request "ruff" and "mypy" free coding.
-if your code scans well and doesn’t use too many short variable names
-there’s no issue.
+And if your code scans well and doesn’t use too many short variable names there’s no issue.